 Back in 1906, Argory first installed its original acetylene gas lighting system.
 This was considered cutting edge during its time.
 What the lightening system did was create a distinctive glow.

 Over the last few years, the Argory has been undergoing a conversion project to remove 100 years of dirt and tarnish from the unique collection of brass fittings.
-The last phases of this project was to remove the magnificent chandelier located in the west hall for restoration.
+The last phases of this project were to remove the magnificent chandelier located in the west hall for restoration.
 The National Trust took the opportunity to use the space in an exciting and innovative way.
 That’s when the art installation idea was put forward.

 Emma Cunningham the general manager of National trust in Mid Ulster has this to say; “Remarkable strides took place at The Argory in the development of modern lighting systems.
 We wanted to celebrate that innovation.”